Search

 Wheelchair position inside T6

-Now that we’ve covered a bit about what wheelchair accessible vans are, let’s take a closer look at some of the regulations that surround them.
-In Canada, there are a few regulatory frameworks that set the standards for wheelchair vans.
+Now that we’ve covered some of the basics of wheelchair accessible vans, let’s take a closer look at some of the regulations surrounding them.
+In Canada, a few regulatory frameworks set the standards for wheelchair vans.

-CS D409 is the first, and this sets out standards for commercially used wheelchair vehicles.
-The second is the Canadian Motor Vehicle Safety Standards (CMVSS) and this includes regulations that outline safety requirements for wheelchair securement and occupant safety.
+CS D409 is the first, and it sets out standards for commercially used wheelchair vehicles.
+The second is the Canadian Motor Vehicle Safety Standards (CMVSS), which includes regulations that outline safety requirements for wheelchair securement and occupant safety.
 The third is the National Safety Mark (NSM).

 CSA D409 is a set of guidelines and regulations in Canada that specifically focuses on the construction and design of wheelchair accessible vehicles.
 These guidelines aim to ensure that wheelchair vans are safe, accessible, and suitable for individuals with disabilities.

-Some of the key areas covered by the CSA D409 are the width of doors and ramps and the height of the floor in the wheelchair vans.
+Some of the key areas covered by the CSA D409 are the width of doors and ramps and the floor height in wheelchair vans.

 The minimum dimensions of the mobility aid clear entrance opening with lift and ramp installed are as follows: